Paddleboarding adventures along the Waikiki Beach shore

 Snorkeling with schools of fish in the waters of Oahu

-Surfing at Kealakekua Bay on the Big Island
+Surfing at Kealakekua Bay on the Island of Hawaii

 Swimming in a waterfall pool in Lihue on the island of Kauai